Struggling with conflicts in your relationships? Our relationship therapists in Singapore are here to guide you through them and help restore hope.

 Even as adults, we often get caught up in the idea of a fairy tale romance.
 We think that couples meet, fall in love, and then live happily ever after.
 If one of them is ever feeling dissatisfied or frustrated, then perhaps the relationship is not meant to be, right?
 Anyone who has been in a successful relationship for many years will tell you that nothing could be further from the truth!

-Getting professional help to improve your relationship is nothing new and it’s certainly not uncommon.
+Getting professional help to improve your connection is nothing new and it’s certainly not uncommon.
 Nearly half of all married couples go to therapy at some point in their relationship.
-For generations, many religions have required that couples attend premarital counselling before walking down the aisle.
+For generations, many religions have required that couples attend premarital couples counselling before walking down the aisle.
 Across the world for centuries, the value of sage advice in a relationship has been well understood.

-Relationship counselling is always a good idea.
 There is no couple on earth who couldn’t benefit from a little help now and then.
 Learning good communication skills that enable you to resolve conflict, build trust, and have your needs met is crucial.
 These skills, however, are most certainly not taught in schools and we rarely discuss them at home.
 Worst yet, most of us have picked up bad habits over the years that sabotage even our best efforts to be happy with a partner.

-Relationship counselling after infidelity is beneficial for each person to process their feelings, both as a couple and as individuals.
+Therapy after infidelity is beneficial for each person to process their feelings, both as a couple and as individuals.
 Being cheated on can have a lifelong impact on your feelings of self-worth and it’s vital to have guidance to move on in a healthy way.
 For the unfaithful person, it is equally important to identify the true root cause of the behaviour.

 Of course, infidelity isn’t the only type of betrayal.
-Secrecy of any kind causes damage to a relationship and, when the truth comes out, you may find that you feel like strangers to one another.
+Secrecy of any kind causes damage and, when the truth comes out, you may find that you feel like strangers to one another.
 A mental health professional who is an expert in communication can show you the path to connecting again and forming an even deeper bond than you had before the betrayal.

 Poor communication is the cause of so much happiness in this world.
 Even when two people have the best intentions and share a deep love, they may have entirely different styles of communication.
 This can make it impossible to see the other person’s perspective, which will leave both of you feeling unheard and disconnected.